skekre98/NBA-Search/CONTRIBUTING.md

 Please document any public function and class.
 At least required:

-* Function: Summary, param and return.
+* Function: Summary, Parameters, and Returns.
-* Class: Summary
+* Class: Summary and Attributes

 ### Update your fork